Home Maintenance Checklist: Seasonal and Monthly To-Dos

 Check and repair/replace caulk and weather stripping if needed

 You’d be amazed by how fresh caulk and weather stripping can improve your home’s value and help with energy efficiency.
-You’ll want to go around your house and look for any caulking that is cracked, brittle, or is separating from the wall and dig out the old caulk and apply fresh caulk.
+Go around your house and look for any caulking that is cracked, brittle, or separating from the wall.
+Dig out the old caulk and apply a fresh layer.

 Clean gutters